 Next, we present one GTSGP benchmark instance, which introduces all the features and hard constraints of the problem described in Section III.
-We have implemented a GTSGP test generator, which we used to generate the test instance.
+We have implemented a

+GTSGP test generator, which we used to generate the test instance.
 Test instances are generated in a way that at least one solution with no hard constraint violations exists.
 The instance was created using the following settings:

-- Number of task type precedence constraints: 13 - Minimum (max) number of skills in task types: 5 (10) - Average number of employees fit for a shift: 3 - Average gap of employees' minimum and maximum working time: 20% - Average difference of shift durations: 20% - Percentage of backup-office tasks: 0% - Percentage of fixed tasks: 50% - Average task window deviation: 50% - Probability of a location change between the tasks in the same shift: 50% - Number of transition timeslots required between the tasks in the same shift: 0, 1 or 2.
+- Number of task type precedence constraints: 13 - Minimum (max) number of skills in task types: 5 (10) - Average number of employees fit for a shift: 3 - Average gap of employees' minimum and maximum working time: 20% - Average difference of shift durations: 20% - Percentage of backup-office tasks: 0% - Percentage of fixed tasks: 50% - Average task window deviation: 50% - Probability of a location change between the tasks in the same shift: 50% - Number of transition timeslots required between the tasks in the same shift: 0.
+1 or 2.

 Table 2 shows the characteristics of the test instance.
-The data for the instance is available online [41] (instance #8).
-We were able to find a solution with no hard constraint violations and with 39 feasible pairs (see Figures 4a and 4b).
+The data for the instance is available online [38].
+We were able to find a solution with no hard constraint violations (see Figure 3).